 I turned on the TV.
 Channel 4.
 On one half of the screen, they showed the Twin Towers covered in smoke.
 On the other half, news guy was saying things.
 Bad things.
 Things that didn’t quite register.
 A plane hit one tower?!
 Then another plane hit the other tower?!
 Wait what???

 I got in touch with her at work and as she talked, it was finally beginning to soak in.
 Hijacked planes.
 Some dude named Osama.
 Some organization named Al Qaeda.
 I knew what I was watching then.
 We had been attacked.
 On our own shores.
-Just insane when the previous day, the biggest thing on the news was Anne Heche going completely crazy after breaking up with Ellen!!
+Just unbelievable when the previous day, the biggest thing on the news was Anne Heche having some sort of psychotic break, after breaking up with Ellen!!

 I spent the rest of the day like millions of other people, glued to the TV.
 Watching them replay footage of one tower falling, then the next one.
 Watching footage of the second plane hitting the other tower.
 Seeing the smoke and ash and debris flying everywhere in NYC.
 The Statue of Liberty in the foreground, with a blackened NYC behind it.
 And damn, nobody cared about the censors at that point!
 People cussing up a storm describing what they saw.
 And then the things they showed on TV!!
 People jumping out of the burning buildings before they came crashing down….which by the way, they replayed over and over!
 And arms and legs within the debris after collapse.
 Yeah.
 No one cared about the censors.

 I popped in a VHS tape and just started recording.
-Got about 3 hours of footage. (yes I’m old, I said VHS tape, don’t judge.
-It has since been converted to DVD ;^)
+Got about 3 hours of footage. (yes I’m old, I said VHS tape, don’t judge.)

 The thing that struck me the most that day….the thing I’ll never forget and will forever and ever be lodged in my brain, was a story one of the survivors was recapping.
 He had made it out just before the first tower collapsed.
 He talked about how he was running down the stairs carrying an older man.
 A co worker, but really a man he didn’t even know.
 A guy he saw was a little slower than everyone else.
 He carried the older man down I don’t know how many floors.